 We LOVE hearing from people who play our compositions!
 Since we started offering our sheet music a couple of years ago, we’ve sold hundreds of copies in over 20 countries – Azerbaijan to Malta, South Africa to Japan.
-Watch the Confetti Trio from New Zealand transform Maria’s Bach in Ireland into a double flute, tin-whistled delight!
-Keep those videos coming…
+Check out our store to see if there’s a piece for you!

 Maria just completed her first orchestral work, and hit the recording studio so she could share it with you: